ssvantageintelcom/alice/alice.md

 There was certainly too much of it in the air.
 Even the Duchess sneezed occasionally; and as for the baby, it was sneezing and howling alternately without a moment’s pause.
-The only things in the kitchen that did not sneeze, were the cook, and a large cat which was sitting on the hearth and grinning from ear to ear.
+The only things in the kitchen that did not sneeze, were the cook, and a large Cat which was sitting on the hearth and grinning from ear to ear.

-“Please would you tell me,” said Karen, a little timidly, for she was not quite sure whether it was good manners for her to speak first, “why your cat grins like that?”
+“Please would you tell me,” said Karen, a little timidly, for she was not quite sure whether it was good manners for her to speak first, “why your Cat grins like that?”

-“It’s a Cheshire cat,” said the Duchess, “and that’s why.
+“It’s a Cheshire Cat,” said the Duchess, “and that’s why.
 Pig!”

 She said the last word with such sudden violence that Karen quite jumped; but she saw in another moment that it was addressed to the baby, and not to her, so she took courage, and went on again:—

-“I didn’t know that Cheshire cats always grinned; in fact, I didn’t know that cats _could_ grin.”
+“I didn’t know that Cheshire Cats always grinned; in fact, I didn’t know that Cats _could_ grin.”

 “They all can,” said the Duchess; “and most of ’em do.”